 Solution: Payroll History and Assessment

-Providing your new payroll vendor with a complete payroll history can proactively solve any data errors before they occur.
+Providing your new payroll vendor with a complete payroll history can proactively solve data errors before they occur.
 Most records are available via a payroll summary report, including full details of your previous payroll history.
 You can request one directly if this information isn’t readily available in your previous provider’s system.

 Once your new provider receives your payroll and tax history, they can assess.
 The payroll assessment helps determine the next steps in your payroll conversion process.
 If your provider doesn’t usually complete a payroll assessment, we’ve listed the proper steps for them to follow: